Fraddle9/Mini-Hotspot-Project/README.md

 # FlaskProject
-a fullstack FLASK project that creates files and flashes messages that helps to configure windows files with html css and js.
+A fullstack FLASK project that creates files and flashes messages that helps to configure windows files with html css and js.

 Libraries Used